TBVanderley4545/qmk_firmware/keyboards/kinesis/keymaps/tyler_vanderley/readme.md

-# The default keymap for kinesis-advantage
+# My custom mapping for keymap for kinesis-advantage